zenstackhq/zenstack-docs/docs/reference/cli.md

   -h, --help             display help for command

 Commands:
-  init [options] [path]  Initialize an existing project for ZenStack. generate [options]     Generates RESTful API and Typescript client for your data model. help [command]         display help for command
+  info [path]            Get information of installed ZenStack and related packages. init [options] [path]  Initialize an existing project for ZenStack. generate [options]     Generates RESTful API and Typescript client for your data model. help [command]         display help for command